 Where is Tony Adams now?

-After 22 years at Arsenal, Tony Adams the captain for 14 years finally retired in 2002 at the age of 36.
+After 22 years playing at the club with 14 years as captain, Arsenal legend Tony Adams finally retired from playing professionally in 2002 at the age of 36.

 After starting a sports science degree at Brunel University, Tony Adams was appointed manager of Wycombe Wanderers in November 2003.